Learn from industry experts! Admin batch starts from 19 Feb.

 A set of records displayed in a list form based on specific criteria is called Reports in Salesforce.
 These are tabular or similar to tabular representation (with the option to display charts) of the list of records that meet your criterion that gives an answer to question(s).
 This list of records in reports can be filtered or grouped based on any field.

 Based on the requirements, records, and fields available, there are different report types in Salesforce.
 Every report that you build is based on a particular report type.
 The report type is selected first when you create a report.
+Every report type has a primary object and one or more related objects.
+All these objects must be linked together either directly or indirectly.
+However, a report type cannot include more than four objects.
+Once a report is created, its report type cannot be changed.
+Let’s look at the types of reports in Salesforce.

-Types of Reports in Salesforce
+Report Types in Salesforce

 There are two main types of reports in Salesforce: standard and custom.
 Both have different features and object fields.